Luiggi370z/react-starter-kit/README.md

 ## Getting Started

-For a long time I researched a good starter point to learn or to start a project with VueJS and basic plugins, best practices, conventions, file structure, and more, I found different pieces of what I was looking for so I decided to put them all together.
+For a long time I researched a good starter point to learn or to start a project with ReactJS and basic plugins, best practices, conventions, file structure, and more, I found different pieces of what I was looking for so I decided to put them all together.

 So basically, what you have here is a reactjs starter project created with `create-react-app` and essential configurations to start a clean and fast ReactJS App: